skip to main content

 Pause

 The Center for Ethical and Socially Responsible Leadership will be offering a wide variety of programs to engage with all students around the topics of ethics and social responsibility.
-While our programs are geared toward the students within the Broad College of Business, we welcome anyone from the MSU campus to join us.
+Although our programs are geared toward Broad College of Business students, we welcome anyone from the MSU campus to join us.

 Presentation Options and Requests

-The Center for Ethical and Socially Responsible Leadership is happy to come and speak to large or small groups, classes, or any student organization.
+CESRL is happy to come and speak to large or small groups, classes or any student organization.
 We can tailor a presentation to meet your specific needs.
-A list of presentations given prior are below:
+Presentations CESRL has previously given are as follows:

 • Ethics, Social Responsibility and Entrepreneurship

-• An Introduction into Ethics and Social Responsibility
+• An Introduction to Ethics and Social Responsibility

 • Leadership in Action